This website is not endorced by Wipers or Greg Sage!

 This is one of two Wipers live show tones I will be talking about.
 I think the short span of 84-86 is some of the most interesting in Wipers history, as they managed to break up shortly after releasing Over The Edge, release a live album (originally cassette only in 1984) from the tour of Over The Edge, Greg made a solo album almost immediately after the release of this live album and got back together and then release another album, all of which are some of his best work.

-Greg used marshals on tour usually, at this time he most likely would have used one (probably a 1960a) with his homemade preamp.
+Greg used Marshalls on tour usually, usually ones made for metal bands at this time he most likely would have used one, either a Plexi or a JCM800 with his homemade preamp.
 There were no pedals used on this other than his Echoplex, from what I can tell.

 ---------------------